Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/frontend-webapp/DBS/DBSREADME.md

 Open http://localhost:3000 to view it in your browser.

 You have now lauched the app on your web browser!
-To simulate the experience of using this webapp on a mobile device, you can install [Android Studios](https://developer.android.com/studio) and run the app on an emulator instead.
+To simulate the experience of using this webapp on a mobile device, you can install [Android Studios](https://developer.android.com/studio) and run the app on an emulator instead. <br> Alternatively, you may enable the mobile view on your browser through inspect element.

 # **Files**